TARA RETURNS - Sir Peter's Ocean Legacy, global and local

 Sir Peter called Seamaster an “extraordinary vessel, built to go anywhere there is 1.5 to 2 meters of water.”
 Sir Peter and his crew had started a five-year journey on Seamaster as part of blakexpeditions when he was killed in 2001.
 His mission was to visit ecologically sensitive parts of the planet “to make a difference” with a focus on water.
 Tara continues to focus on oceans, science and education.
 Since 2003 the schooner has travelled 300,000 kilometers across the world’s oceans.
 They have completed 10 expeditions to study and understand the impacts of climate and ecological changes on the ocean.

-Saturday 1 July - At midday Tara arrives in Auckland to welcome flotilla.
+Saturday 1 July - At midday Tara arrived in Auckland to welcome flotilla.

-Sunday 2 July to Sunday 9 July - Visitors and school groups will be able to explore the legendary schooner and talk to the crew about the science and life on board.
-Bookings are recommended and there is no charge.
+Sunday 2 July to Sunday 9 July - Visitors and school groups were able to explore the legendary schooner and talk to the crew about the science and life on board.

 Wednesday 5 July - Auckland Conversation Event (ANZ Viaduct Event Centre) with a focus on ocean leadership.
-Panellists for the night are: Mark Orams, former Team NZ member, inaugural CEO of the Sir Peter Blake Trust, scientist, environmentalist, adventurer, currently Associate Dean at AUT; Sir Peter Blake Trust CEO Shelley Campbell; The Tara Expeditions Foundation Executive Director and former America’s Cup sailor Romain Troublé; and Associate Professor Dr. Rochelle Constantine, University of Auckland Associate Professor, Biological Sciences, and champion of the Hauraki Gulf.
-Register to attend here.
+Panellists for the night were: Mark Orams, former Team NZ member, inaugural CEO of the Sir Peter Blake Trust, scientist, environmentalist, adventurer, currently Associate Dean at AUT; Sir Peter Blake Trust CEO Shelley Campbell; The Tara Expeditions Foundation Executive Director and former America’s Cup sailor Romain Troublé; and Associate Professor Dr. Rochelle Constantine, University of Auckland Associate Professor, Biological Sciences, and champion of the Hauraki Gulf.

 The Sir Peter Blake Trust continues Sir Peter Blake’s legacy.
 It delivers programmes and experiences to young people with a focus on environmental action and leadership.